dogweather/forkful/content/en/dart/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?
-Extracting substrings is about retrieving specific portions of a string based on their positions or patterns.
-Programmers do this for tasks such as parsing user input, data manipulation, or extracting relevant information from larger text sources.

 ## How to:
 In Dart, you can use various methods to extract substrings, such as `substring()`, `split()`, and regular expressions.
 Each method serves different purposes and offers flexibility in handling strings.